-We believe that every child has the right to the best possible health and to support this we are excited about the launch of our My Health, My Rights national campaign that will take place later this year.
-The aim of the campaign is to give voice to our Health Priorities that support the health and wellbeing of children and young people whilst raising awareness of health rights and the benefits of health-related play.
+We believe that every child has the right to the best possible health.
+To support this belief we have launched a national My Health, My Rights Campaign.
+The aim of this national campaign is to voice the health concerns and priorities raised by the children and young people, whilst growing awareness of healthcare rights and the benefits of health-related play.

 Children’s Health Scotland is a member of the European Association for Children in Hospital (EACH).
 EACH is the umbrella organisation for member associations involved in the welfare of all children before, during and after a hospital stay.
 We use the EACH Charter to promote the healthcare rights of children and young people in Scotland.
 We deliver workshops, presentations, and talks on the EACH Charter and the healthcare rights of children and young people.
 These are available for parents, carers and health professionals which in the past have included nursing students, hospital play specialists and nursery nurses.